 Route: There’s a reason Falmouth native and “America the Beautiful” author Katharine Lee Bates saved “the shining sea” for last.
 You’ll pass cranberry bogs, farmland, salt marsh, kettle holes, village centers, and a herring run on this stunning paved Falmouth path, but the sweeping vistas of Vineyard Sound, and the silhouette of Nobska Light on the horizon, are the masterpiece.

-Rest stop: If you follow the route down to Woods Hole, enjoy lunch with a view at the The Captain Kidd, Quicks Hole Tavern or the Landfall.
-In Falmouth village, a quick detour down Main Street will bring you to Cupcake Charlie’s, where you’ll find no shortage of portable treats.
+Rest stop: If you follow the route down to Woods Hole, enjoy lunch with a view at Quicks Hole Tavern.
+In Falmouth village, a quick detour down Main Street will bring you to the Quarterdeck Restaurant or Liam Maguire's Irish Pub for a post-ride family meal.

 Shawme-Crowell State Park